quandl/quandl-python/README.md

 The previous example finds all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
 You can then view the dataframe with data.head().

-A similiar quick call can be used to retrieve a database datatable:
+A similiar quick call can be used to retrieve a datatable:

 ```python
 import quandl